MPC&A: Other Department of Energy programs

-The Department of Energy also implemented two programs to discourage Russian nuclear weapons scientists from selling their knowledge to other others.
+The Department of Energy also implemented two programs to discourage Russian nuclear weapons scientists from selling their knowledge to others.
 The Initiatives for Proliferation Prevention (IPP) program funded non-military applications that could have had commercial value in the United States and former Soviet republics.
 Lab-to-lab contacts identified technologies within former Soviet weapons facilities that could have commercial applications.
 The program also matched U.S. government funds with funds from U.S. companies that sought to commercialize these technologies.
 The United States Congress authorized approximately $20-30 million for this program each year since FY 1994.

 The Nuclear Cities Initiative (NCI) was designed to bring commercial enterprises to Russia's closed cities so that "scientists and engineers would not be tempted to sell their knowledge to nations seeking nuclear weapons."
 It helped finance a computing centre in Sarov to produce software for sale around the world.
 The Clinton Administration had requested and received $30 million for NCI in FY 2001.
 However, the Bush Administration cut funding for the NCI program, requesting only $6.6 million for FY 2002.
 The NCI program ended in late 2003 because the United States and Russia were unable to complete a new implementing agreement due to differences in liability protections.